TNG/property-loader/README.md

 The PropertyLoader's default configuration includes default search paths, suffixes and applies all available postprocessing filters.

 The default search paths are:
-1. The current directory.
+1. the current directory
-2. The user's home directory.
+2. the user's home directory
-3. The context classpath.
+3. the context classpath

 The default suffixes are:
-1. Local host names.
+1. local host names.
-2. The user name.
+2. the user name
 3. 'override'

 ####1.
 Search Locations
 Tell the PropertyLoader to search for properties files at its default locations (/home/user, current directory and context classpath):